E-wave112/ml_proj1/README.md

 [TITAN](https://github.com/E-wave112/ml_proj1/blob/master/titanicsets.ipynb) A kaggle competiton notebook on the Titanic Dataset

 [COMPUTER-V](https://github.com/E-wave112/ml_proj1/blob/master/cvvcnn.ipynb) A primer into the world of computer vison via the mnist dataset !

+[M-Fake-News-Model]() A modified version of the trained nlp model for classifying a fake news from a genuine one.